StealthyApe/Raid-Teleporter-SQL-Builder/README.md

 The Tables to check are `gossip_menu_option` , `broadcast_text` , `gameobject` , `gameobject_template`

 # Credits
-Created by Covertmonkey for any support join my discord at https://discord.gg/hhWynYMPT6
+Created by Covertmonkey for any support join my [discord](https://discord.gg/zHTqRY4EAQ "Covertmonkey's Modules")